Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Prime caterpillar graftings

 We study more precisely here how prime caterpillars can be grafted together.
 The only two possibilities for the grafting of two prime caterpillars are illustrated in Figure \ref{fig:greffages premiers HBS} \cite{cloutier2026fullyleafedinducedsubtrees}.

 For a given P2 tiling $T$, if we connect the centers of the stars in $T$ with edges as in Figure \ref{fig:greffages premiers HBS}, we obtain a new graph that we call a \textbf{star-graph}.
 The tilings with vertices and edges of the star-graphs are precisely the HBS tilings \cite{porrier2023hbs}.
 We illustrate a region of an HBS tiling in Figure \ref{fig:HBS}.
 A vertex of a star-graph is colored red, green or blue if it is the vertex in the center of a P2 star adjacent to 0, 1 or 2 suns, respectively.
 Then, the problem of finding fully leafed caterpillars in P2-graphs becomes the problem of finding paths in star-graphs that determine fully leafed caterpillars.

-For $\mathcal{C}$ a fully leafed caterpillar obtained by grafting prime caterpillars, the path $p$ of $\mathcal{C}$ in the star-graph can be extended into an acyclic path $P$ in the star-graph that splits the Euclidian plane into two distinct sides.
-If a prime caterpillar $C$ in $\mathcal{C}$ is such that the internal tiles of $C''$ all lie on the same side $s$ of $P$, then we say that $C$ \textbf{lies on side} $s$ of $p$, since the choice of $P$ from $p$ does not matter here.
+Let $\mathcal{C}$ be a fully leafed caterpillar with star-graph path $p_\mathcal{C}$ that contains at least two prime caterpillars $C_1$ and $C_2$.
+Let $p'_\mathcal{C}$ be the extension of $p_\mathcal{C}$ obtained by extending the two end segments of $p_\mathcal{C}$ into two Euclidean half lines, so $p'_\mathcal{C}$ splits the Euclidean plane into two disjoint regions.
+We say that $C_1$ and $C_2$ \textbf{lie on the same side} (resp. \textbf{lie on opposite sides}) of $p_\mathcal{C}$ if the two internal tiles of $C_1'''$ and $C_2'''$ all lie (resp. do not lie) on a same side of $p'_\mathcal{C}$.
+The two internal tiles of $C_1'''$ and $C_2'''$ are the tiles that are at the center of $C_1$ and $C_2$ respectively.
+An example that illustrates this definition can be found in \cite{cloutier2026fullyleafedinducedsubtrees}.